Pork Tenderloin Recipes – Hawaiian Pork & Pineapple2013-05-18

 Just make sure you marinate the pork in the refrigerator for a few hours ahead to allow the flavors to permeate the meat.

-Hawaiian Pork & Pineapple
+Hawaiian Pork and Pineapple Recipe

 - 1 pound pork tenderloin, cut into thin strips

 - 1/2 cup pineapple chunks